SimonAltmannshofer/CarND-Capstone/README.md

 Possible Improvements:
 * Identification of a proper motion model, but this might not help a lot with the real car
 * Torque feed forward control including steering
-* Check if calculations between torque, throttle and braking are valid
+* Check if calculations between torque, throttle and braking are valid and consistent

 ### Object Detection
 After some research this is my (initial) approach: